Matt Shea (filmmaker)

-Matt Shea is a British documentary filmmaker, journalist and presenter.
+Matt Shea is an American documentary filmmaker, journalist and presenter.

 He is known for the VICE documentaries Iceman, Targeted Individuals, The Pink Cocaine Wave, Ravers Vs. Putin, and The Last Festival on Earth.
 He produces and presents High Society, a documentary series that explores drug culture in the UK and features access to real criminals.
 Shea's documentaries often feature "crime and fringe stories".

 Career

 Shea started his career writing for VICE Magazine.